-Hamilton alleged kidnapping; 'I had a threat against my baby ... it was too risky to call the cops'
+Hamilton alleged kidnapping: 'I had a threat against my baby ... it was too risky to call the cops'

 A woman who claims she was at the centre of an alleged eight-hour kidnapping says she was reluctant to initially report the incident to police out of concern for herself and her daughter.

-Brittany Jordan is back in the dock at the High Court at Hamilton today refuting claims from defence counsel that no crimes took place that night and she was able to leave whenever she liked.
+Brittany Jordan is back in the dock at the High Court at Hamilton today rebutting claims from defence counsel that no crimes took place that night and she was able to leave whenever she liked.

 Hamilton man Troy Mudford, together with Shannon Jenifer Avery, 39, of Brightwater in Nelson and Maxine Danielle McWaters, 30, of Matamata are on trial defending four charges of aggravated robbery relating to the alleged theft of wallets, cellphones and clothing.